Bes0n/EX407-Ansible-Automation/README.md

 ### Selectively Run Specific Tasks In Playbooks Using Tags
 How Ansible uses tags
-- You can have several deployments in your cookbook.
+- You can have several deployments in your playbook.
 Like database and application deployment
 - By using tags we can deploy only application stage or only database stage

 ```